4NY0NE/Multi-Converter-Script/README.md

 - Provide the desired location and name for the .exe file.
 - Wait for the conversion process to complete and check the output directory for your newly created .exe file.

+Note: The code will give an error if you don't have ps2exe